 May also refer to other textbooks, such as:

 - Wooldridge, J.M.
 (2013) Introductory Econometrics: A Modern Approach (University of Manchester custom edition).

 Additional readings will be provided for various topics during the course.

 |Scheduled activity hours|

 |Independent study hours|

 For every 10 course unit credits we expect students to work for around 100 hours.
-This time generally includes any contact times (online or face to face, recorded and live), but also independent study, work for coursework, and group work.
+This time generally includes any contact times, but also independent study, work for coursework, and group work.
 This amount is only a guidance and individual study time will vary.